NovaGL/homebridge-openremote/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: TBA
+2. Install this plugin using: npm install -g homebridge-openremote
 3. Update your configuration file.
 See sample-config.json for example

-Coming soon....

 # Configuration